A Hazy Shade of Winter

-"A Hazy Shade of Winter" is a song by American music duo Simon & Garfunkel, released on October 22, 1966, initially as a stand-alone single, but subsequently included on the duo's album Bookends (1968).
+"A Hazy Shade of Winter" is a song by American musician Paul Simon, recorded by American music duo Simon & Garfunkel, released on October 22, 1966, initially as a stand-alone single, but subsequently included on the duo's album Bookends (1968).
 It peaked at number 13 on the Billboard Hot 100.

 In 1987, the Bangles recorded a cover version for the soundtrack of the film Less Than Zero, which peaked at number 2 on the Billboard Hot 100.
 In 2019, Gerard Way and Ray Toro recorded a cover version for the series The Umbrella Academy.